arthurlm/quickfix-rs/doc/DEV_NOTES.md

 ```

+About C++ to C binding library:

+- `.cpp` file is made of multiple macros to try making it as short as possible.
+- `.h` contains less possible macro to make it easier to compare with rust code.

 ## Other project inspiration

 - [rust-rdkafka](https://github.com/fede1024/rust-rdkafka): for how to build C library using cmake and link to rust project.